Chamomile Honey White Iced Tea

 - Brew the White Tea Carefully

-Heat 1.65 L water to 75–80°C (167–176°F) — never boiling.
-White tea is highly temperature-sensitive, and excessive heat destroys its floral sweetness while introducing astringency that easily overwhelms chamomile’s delicate profile.
+Heat the 1.65 litres of water to 75–80°C — never boiling.
+White tea is highly temperature-sensitive, and excessive heat destroys its floral sweetness while introducing an astringency that easily overwhelms chamomile’s delicate profile.
 If you lack a thermometer, boil the water and let it rest uncovered for 4–5 minutes before brewing.
-Add 6 white tea bags and steep for 3–4 minutes.
+Add the 6 white tea bags and steep for 3–4 minutes.
 Remove gently without squeezing and allow the tea to cool to lukewarm. - Infuse the Chamomile

-Add 2 tablespoons dried chamomile flowers (or 2 tea bags).
-Infuse 5–7 minutes, tasting early.
+Add the 2 tablespoons of dried chamomile flowers (or 2 tea bags).
+Infuse for 5–7 minutes, tasting early.
 You want a soft, honeyed floral aroma without dusty bitterness.
-Strain promptly — chamomile turns flat and bitter quickly if over-steeped. - Sweeten While Warm
+Strain promptly — chamomile turns flat and bitter quickly if over-steeped, and there’s no correcting it once that shift has happened. - Sweeten While Warm

-Add one strip lemon peel (no white pith) and infuse exactly 5 minutes.
+Add the strip of lemon peel (no white pith) and infuse for exactly 5 minutes.
 This adds aromatic brightness without acidity.
-Remove promptly to keep the flavor balanced. - Chill Fully
+Remove promptly to keep the flavour balanced. - Chill Fully

-Refrigerate 1–2 hours until completely cold.
-Chilling sharpens chamomile’s floral clarity and lets the honey integrate smoothly into the background. - Serve
+Refrigerate for 1–2 hours until completely cold.
+Chilling sharpens chamomile’s floral clarity and lets the honey integrate smoothly into the background rather than sitting forward as sweetness. - Serve

 Pour over ice and garnish with a pinch of chamomile and a twist of lemon peel.
 Serve immediately for the cleanest aroma and balance.